 - 1. Origin of Chordates - 2.
-Classification with characteristic features and examples with scientific names of: Protochordates, Pisces, Amphibia, Reptilia, Aves and Mammalia - 3.
+Classification with characteristic features and examples with scientific names of: Protochordates, Pisces (upto sub-class), Amphibia (upto living orders), Reptilia (upto living orders), Aves (upto sub-class) and Mammalia (upto living orders) [Pisces as per Nelson, 2006 and others as per Young, 1981]. - 3.
 Zoogeography and distribution pattern of vertebrate animals. - 4.
 Diversity of domesticated animals like Dog, Horse, Cows and buffalos and their origins